The purpose of CUE-10 was to investigate how experienced professionals moderate usability tests.

 - CUE-10, Call for participation (9 pages, PDF, 97 KB)

 - CUE-10, Rules for Usability Test Session and Usability Test Tasks

 - CUE-10, Anonymous Usability Test Reports (378 pages, PDF, 26 MB)

-All test reports from CUE-10, except the report from team C, who asked that their report should not be made publicly available.
+Fifteen of the 16 test reports from CUE-10 (team C asked that their report should not be made publicly available).
 Most of the reports are anonymous.
-When you study the reports, please keep in mind that the focus of CUE10 was on moderation, not on the usability test reports.
+When you study the reports, please keep in mind that the focus of CUE-10 was on moderation, not on the usability test reports.